NCAR/sftp-server/Testing-Support.md

 ## Running Tests Without docker-compose

-If you don't want or need to use the docker-compose `dev` environment, you can use the `.circleci/runtests.sh` script.
-Automated builds with CircleCI are configured to use this script.
-To run the script in CircleCI or otherwise, cd to the sftp-server main directory and run
+If you don't want or need to use the docker-compose `dev` environment, you can use the `tbin/runtests.sh` script.
+To run the script, cd to the sftp-server main directory and run

-    $ ./.circleci/runtests.sh
+    $ ./tbin/runtests.sh

 This script runs two other scripts: `sbin/run-test-server` and `sbin/run-test-client`.